 Transfer of learning is the result of training i.e. the ability to use the information taught in a new setting.
 We facilitate transference in our approach to project management training by:

 - Associating the new information with techniques and experiences that the participants are already familiar with.

 - Explaining how the new information is similar to approaches which they might already be familiar with or have seen applied in the workplace.

 - Emphasizing how the new information will help participants be more successful managing projects i.e. how they will benefit directly from the new knowledge.

 Project Management Institute

 Key Consulting has been providing project management training using Project Management Institute (PMI) best practices and standards since 2002.
 Key Consulting employees have been part of PMI since 1991.
-All our project management courses provide Professional Development Units (PDUs) for Project Management Professionals, our instructors are PMP certified, and we are a PMI Authorized Training Provider (PMI ATP).
+All our project management courses provide Professional Development Units (PDUs) for Project Management Professionals, our instructors are PMP certified, and we are a PMI Authorized Training Partner (PMI ATP).